borntofrappe/Front-End-Practice/D3 Meteorite Landings/README.md

 ## Update

 In the **D3 Geo** folder your find a first visualization, which focuses solely on the mapping of the world's countries.
 Given the intricacies of the `geo` module I though best to save the dedicated progress in a separate location.

+## TODO

+- [ ] highlight the meteorite landings through size;

+- [ ] allow to discover more about each site by hovering on the connected elements.